Honest breakdown of Looker Embedded Analytics, covering features, embedding options, pricing, performance limits, and when the complexity pays off.

 You can invest time and resources into ongoing maintenance and modeling | You want low-maintenance dashboards that don’t break easily |

-A Simpler Alternative: Upsolve AI
+A Simpler Alternative for Embedded Analytics: Upsolve AI

-Feature | Upsolve AI | Looker |
+Feature | Looker | Upsolve AI |

 Ease Of Use | Complex setup; requires LookML and SQL | No-code builder; anyone can create dashboards |